shumbo/todo-timer/README.md

 ### Persisted State

+Some example todo list apps are useless because they lose the data when you reload the tab.

-Your todo lists are stored on the browsers.
+In this app, your todo list is stored on the browsers.
 If close the tab, the data will not be lost.
 When you reopen the app, the data will be retrieved.

 ### Web App Manifest

 You can install the app to the homescreen.
+This makes it easier to access and enhance user experience.

 The app is available at https://shumbo-todo-timer.netlify.com/